Payment details are available on the Settings → Billing & Plan screen.

 - Pay outstanding balance / Renew subscription

 - Why did my payment fail?

 Pay outstanding balance / Renew subscription

-You can change your subscription period either by changing the period in the dropdown on the auto-renew notice, or by choosing to Renew Now and choosing the new period.
+You can change the duration of your subscription either by changing the length in the dropdown on the auto-renew notice, or by clicking Renew Now and choosing the new plan length.

 View invoices and payment history